ECCC-ASTD-MRD/MIDAS-src/scripts/f90doc/README.md

 /home/sidr000/bin/gitlab-ci-multi-runner-linux-amd64
 ```

-The, a runner has to be registered to the GitLab server.
+Then a runner has to be registered to the GitLab server.
 You must
 execute that command:
 ```bash
 /home/sidr000/bin/gitlab-ci-multi-runner-linux-amd64 register \